Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Scaling Up Non-linear LRCs

 \subsection{Theoretical Insights}

 The LrcSSM architecture enjoys three important theoretical properties.
-Firstly, by forcing the state-transition matrix of LrcSSMs to be diagonal and learned at every time step, the full sequence can be solved in parallel with a single prefix-scan, giving $\mathcal{O}(TD)$ time and memory and only $\mathcal{O}(\log T)$ sequential depth, where $T$ is the input-sequence length, and $D$ is the state dimension.
+Firstly, by forcing the state-transition matrix of LrcSSMs to be diagonal and learned at every time step, the full sequence can be solved in parallel, giving $\mathcal{O}(TD)$ time and memory and only $\mathcal{O}(\log T)$ sequential depth, where $T$ is the input-sequence length, and $D$ is the state dimension.

 Secondly, LrcSSMs offer a formal gradient-stability guarantee that other input-varying systems such as Liquid-S4 and Mamba do not provide.
 Lastly, because LrcSSM forward and backward passes cost $\Theta(T\,D\,L)$ FLOPs, where $L$ is the network depth of the LrcSSM architecture, for its low sequential depth and parameter count $\Theta(D\,L)$, the model follows the compute-optimal scaling law regime ($\beta \approx 0.42$) recently observed for Mamba, outperforming quadratic-attention Transformers at equal compute while avoiding the memory overhead of FFT-based long convolutions.